SOLUNTECH/KnackJS/README.md

                                             field_56: date
                                         }))

 b.
-The method lib.update will bring you the possibility of updating a record and his fields in your object you set earlier in your code (lib.set).
+The method lib.update will bring you the possibility of updating a record and fields in your object you set earlier in your code (lib.set).
 Example below:

     lib.update(lib.OBJECTS_ID.nameOfYourObjectSet, record.id, JSON.stringify({
                     field_157: account
                 }))

 c.
-Finally the method lib.delete which will bring you the option of deleting your record selected in the object
+Finally the method lib.delete which will bring you the option of deleting a record selected in the object

     lib.delete(self.OBJECTS_IDS.nameOfYourObjectSet, record.id)

 We have two methods which permits to bring records from knack, find and findById One of the other method of the lib is the lib.find, which allows you to bring records by a specific value from a field.